What is Alzheimer’s disease?

 Current Alzheimer’s treatment options can help extend the autonomy of Alzheimer’s patients and reduce their motor symptoms.
 However, none of them are able to slow down or stop the progression of the disease.

 Based on the knowledge that the formation of neurofibrillary tangles drives the progression of Alzheimer’s disease, we have designed molecules which prevent the formation of these toxic tau aggregates in the brain.
 As such we are targeting the root cause of neurodegeneration.
-The underlying molecular mechanism is the inhibition of an enzyme that removes the sugar modification N-acetylglucosamine from tau and is termed O-GlcNAcase.
-As a result of O‑GlcNAcase inhibition, tau bears more of the sugar which blocks its aggregation into toxic assemblies.
+The underlying molecular mechanism is the inhibition of the glycoside hydrolase enzyme OGA that removes the sugar N-acetyl-glucosamine (GlcNAc) from tau.
+As a result of OGA inhibition, tau bears more of this specific sugar moiety which blocks its aggregation into toxic assemblies.

 60 to 80% of dementia cases